oils-for-unix/oils/doc/oil-language-tour.md

 Explanation of
 Oil](https://www.oilshell.org/blog/2020/01/simplest-explanation.html) first.

-A summary of what follows:
+Here's a summary of what follows:

 1. Oil has interleaved *word*, *command*, and *expression* languages.
    - The command language has Ruby-like *blocks*, and the expression language